magpiemodel/magpiemodel.github.io/_tutorials/t08_SpatialOutputAnalysis.md

 ![Panoply download](../assets/img/t08_reselect_data.png)

-But instead of pressing _Creat plot_, this time click on _Combine plot_.
+But instead of pressing _Create plot_, this time click on _Combine plot_.
 You'll now find two array tabs on the top left-hand side.
 Also _Panoply_ will prompt the _Arrays_-window for us.
 Under 'plot' select 'Array 2 - Array 1' and select the year 2050 in "Array 2: crop", as shown below, and hit 'Enter'

 ![Panoply download](../assets/img/t08_arrays.png)